Tech-FZ/tic-tac-py-tkinter-edition/README.md

 1. Download the source code.
 2. Extract the archive.
 3. Open a command prompt in the directory.
-4. Type in the following command: pyinstaller --onefile main.py
+4. Type in the following command: pip install tk
-5. Copy the doc and gamemodes folders into the directory where the binary is.
+5. Type in the following command: pyinstaller --onefile main.py
-6. Test the result.
+6. Copy the doc and gamemodes folders into the directory where the binary is.

 # Contribute